 What Are CV Joints?

-Constant velocity joints, better known as CV joints, are found at the ends of the drive shafts.
-They are essential to connecting the drive shafts to the transmission and wheels.
-Because of their function and location, these joints easily wear out over time.
+CV joints, or Constant velocity joints, as they are sometimes called, are located on the tips of the drive shafts.
+They are required for attaching the drive shafts to the transmission and wheels.
+Due to their job, their position and movement range, these joints have a high possibility of failing.

-There are two types of CV Joints.
-The Cardinal, which is usually found in heavy trucks and four-wheel drive vehicles and rzeppa CV joints found on most front wheel drive vehicles.
+There are two types of CV joints: the Cardinal type, which is generally seen on heavy duty trucks and 4WD vehicles and rzeppa CV joints, which are seen on the majority of front-wheel drive cars.

 Function